Lancetnik/Propan/README.md

 | **Kafka**    | :mag: planning :mag:                                    | :mag: planning :mag: |

+### Community

-If you are interesting in this project, please give me feedback by star or/and watch repository.
+If you are interested at this project, please give me feedback by star or/and watch repository.

 If you have any questions or ideas about features to implement, welcome to [discussions](https://github.com/Lancetnik/Propan/discussions) or publick telegram [group](https://t.me/propan_python).